cioportfolio/partypanel/README.md

 Update settings.h as required e.g. led pins, matrix dimensions

-When running the ESP32 will attempt to connect to wifi and serve a simple control page (brightness control and plain white/disco switch)
+When running the ESP32 will attempt to connect to wifi and serve a simple control page (brightness control and effects switch)